 There was no relation to mining production, imports or exports of bullion, the "balance of payments," relative price levels, interest rates and so forth.
-Despite the dramatic changes in balance sheet composition, the practical result (excepting the floating-currency
+Despite the dramatic changes in balance sheet composition, the practical result (excepting the floating-currency period) was placidity: the British pound maintained its promised gold parity, and produced one of the greatest eras of monetary and macroeconomic stability the world has ever seen.

-Total banknotes in circulation increased from $\pounds 2,480,000$ in 1720 to $\pounds 55,094,085$ in 1913, an increase of 22 times.
+Total banknotes in circulation increased from £2,480,000 in 1720 to £55,094,085 in 1913, an increase of 22 times.
 During this time period, estimated total world aboveground gold supplies increased from 112 metric tons in 1720 to 776 metric tons in 1913, or 6.9 times.